 By Bill Exley

 Our Rock-Climbing during the 1950's, was mainly done, around the South coast of Guerseys' high Granite Cliffs of differing grades of difficulty. this was safe, solid climbing.
 I use the term 'Rock Climbing' casually, as it was more like Coast Line 'Traversing' or Rock 'Scrambling' , across Gullies or up and bypass them.
 Our term between us was 'Mooching', to take a stroll.
-We never said at any point, standing at the base of a sheer cliff 'we will climb this one today' that would be lunacy without safety climbing aids.
-Guernsey climbing clubs will follow strict safety procedures at all times.
+We never said at any point, standing at the base of a sheer cliff 'we will climb this one today' that would have been lunacy without training and correct safety climbing aids.
+Guernsey climbing clubs will follow all safety procedures, with strict adherence at all times.

 One day at La Jaonnet Bay we did see two men scale the high sheer cliff to the top, but they did use climbing tackle.
 Another Sunday afternoon, a small boat came into the bay, with about a dozen soldiers and they scaled the same cliff in a controlled manner, probably a Commando or S.A.S training exercise.